$p$-adic families of automorphic forms over some unitary Shimura varieties: Shimura varieties and automorphic vector bundles

 \subsection{The geometry of special fibers and rigid generic fibers}

-Before going further to the theory of automorphic forms, we shall review some basic geometric facts on the special fibers and rigid generic fibers of $S_{K_0}$ and $S_K$.
+Before going further into the theory of automorphic forms, we shall review some basic geometric facts on the special fibers and rigid generic fibers of $S_{K_0}$ and $S_K$.

-The Newton stratification of $\ov{Y}$ was studied in details in \cite{HT}.
+The Newton stratification of $\ov{Y}$ was studied in detail in the section III.4 of \cite{HT}.
 Recall this stratification

-with $dim\ov{Y}^h=h$, a point $x\in\ov{Y}^h$ if and only if the \'etale part of the corresponding one dimensional $p$-divisible group $H_x$ has height $h$.
+where a point $x\in\ov{Y}^h$ if and only if $htH_x^{et}=h$.
+Here $H_x^{et}$ is the \'etale part of one dimensional $p$-divisible group $H_x$ associated to $x$.
+Here and in the following, for a $p$-divisible group $H$ over some suitable base, we denote by $htH$ the height of $H$.
+We have $dim\ov{Y}^h=h$.
 In particular $\ov{Y}^{n-1}$ is the $\mu$-ordinary locus, which is open and dense in $\ov{Y}$.
-The usual ordinary locus of $\ov{Y}$ is non empty if and only if $F_\vp=\Q_p$ (\cite{W}), in which case it is also open and dense.
-In the following of this paper, we will assume $F_\vp=\Q_p$ to use the theory of canonical subgroups.
-However, see the remark in the final section for general case.
-Consider the rigid analytic space $Y^{rig}$ associated to $Y$.
-We have the stratification of rigid analytic spaces over $L$
+The usual ordinary locus of $\ov{Y}$ is non empty if and only if $F_\vp=\Q_p$ (\cite{W}, 1.6.3), in which case it is also open and dense. \begin{assumption} In the following of this paper, we will assume $F_\vp=\Q_p$ to use the theory of canonical subgroups. \end{assumption} See remark 6.5 in the final section for some general cases.
+Consider the rigid analytic space $Y^{rig}$ associated to $Y$. \begin{definition} We have the stratification of rigid analytic spaces over $L$